 National information.
 The other source for geochemical maps on the website is high-density, single-media, multi-element National Geochemical Maps.
 The National Maps have a higher sampling density (1 sample per 500 square km, on average, however these maps cannot be compared across country borders because of the differences of sampling media and various sampling and laboratory analysis methods used.
 Furthermore, not all Danube countries, have national geochemical maps.
-The National Geochemical Maps publication policy varies among the countries therefore the interested user should contact the relevant national geological survey for the original maps and data (click on 'national contact' on the web page).
+The National Geochemical Maps publication policy varies among the countries therefore the interested user should contact the relevant national In order to enable contamination risk assessment, it will be important to include other data layers in the database, such as contamination sources like mine sites or sensitive receptors such as protected ecosystems, agricultural areas on floodplains or urban areas.